SaqibShakil303/WebAPI-CSharp/README.md

-Hello Everyone this is Csharp Web API for EmployeeAdmin
+Hello Everyone this is C-sharp Web API for EmployeeAdmin

 where I have integrated CRUD operation with few easy steps: